 Automation is one of the big time-savers in claim processing activities.
 Claims automation reduces data duplication, the need for manual tasks, and reduces paperwork.

 File-sharing platforms are a relatively new initiative used in the workplace.
 These platforms allow multiple people to edit and share a document online.
 Google Docs is a good example of this, where colleagues can collaborate on a document.
 Each person can edit as they see fit, and suggest changes they would like to see.
 This platform can also be used to share pieces of content while restricting editing privileges.
 Dropbox is another great tool for sharing files with colleagues.

 Mobile applications are available in abundance for all types of businesses, including claims processing.
-There are various ways claims can be initiated these days, through call centres, phone calls to management, mobile applications, or using online forms.
+There are various ways claims can be initiated these days, through call centers, phone calls to management, mobile applications, or using online forms.
 These mobile platforms, also known as portals, are changing traditional communication channels.
-Employees can use the portal to initiate a claim while supervisors, when on the go, can use the portal to review employees out on leave.
+Employees can use the portal to initiate a claim while supervisors when on the go, can use the portal to review employees out on leave.

 - Fraud Detection

 Since claim systems have become more integrated, the analysis of this data provides employers with various opportunities as outlined in this previous blog posts.
 Fraud detection is one of the most popular uses of data analytics for insurers.
 High-risk claims can be flagged using pre-determined factors to assign claim scores.
 This ensures the review of high-risk claims before processing, so the rate of fraud detection is reduced.

 The combination of cloud technology, mobile platforms and heightened security measures allow employees to work remotely more than ever before.
 In fact, 30% of CIO’s surveyed stated that this was one of the key benefits of cloud technology.